Martin O'Neill: Sunderland

-The following season, O'Neill had bought Steven Fletcher and Adam Johnson in an attempt to build on his previous 13th place and push on for the top 10.
+The following season, O'Neill had bought Steven Fletcher and Adam Johnson in an attempt to build on his previous 13th place and push on for the top ten.
 He claimed a solid 0–0 draw at the Emirates against Arsenal in the first game of the season.
 Sunderland went unbeaten for the first five games before a 3–0 defeat at Manchester City.
-They then claimed a 1–1 draw in O'Neill's first Tyne-Wear derby at the Stadium of Light thanks to a late Demba Ba own goal.
-Sunderland then suffered a surprising 0–1 home defeat to Aston Villa and a 1–0 defeat to Middlesbrough in the League Cup.
-After a 2–4 home defeat to West Brom, rumours circulated that O'Neill had resigned.
-These were all quashed quickly and O'Neill continued despite slipping into the relegation zone following a 1–3 home defeat to Chelsea.
-Sunderland's form started to improve over the winter as they climbed the table following an impressive run of results including another 1–0 success over Manchester City and a 2–3 success over Wigan as they reached a season high of 11th.
-However, this proved to be O'Neill's last victory as Sunderland endured a run of 8 games without a win.
+They then claimed a 1–1 draw in O'Neill's first Tyne-Wear derby at the Stadium of Light after a late Demba Ba own goal.
+Sunderland then suffered a 0–1 home defeat to Aston Villa and a 1–0 defeat to Middlesbrough in the League Cup.
+Sunderland slipped into the relegation zone following a 1–3 home defeat to Chelsea.
+Sunderland's form started to improve over the winter as they climbed the table following an impressive run of results, including another 1–0 success over Manchester City and a 2–3 success over Wigan as they reached a season high of eleventh.
+However, this proved to be O'Neill's last victory, as Sunderland endured a run of eight games without a win.

-Martin O'Neill was sacked by Sunderland on 30 March 2013 following a 1–0 defeat by Manchester United which left the team one point above the Premier League relegation zone with seven games left to play in the season.
+O'Neill was dismissed by Sunderland on 30 March 2013 following a 1–0 defeat by Manchester United, which left the team one point above the Premier League relegation zone with seven games left to play in the season.
 Sunderland had failed to secure victory in the eight matches leading up to O'Neill's departure, winning only three points out of a possible 24 during that spell.

 Republic of Ireland

 O'Neill was confirmed as the new Republic of Ireland national football team manager on 5 November 2013.
 He was joined by former team captain Roy Keane as his assistant manager.

 His first game in charge on 15 November 2013 against Latvia was a 3–0 win at the Aviva Stadium.
 On 19 November 2013, O'Neill's first away game as manager saw the team draw 0–0 against Poland at the Stadion Miejski in Poznań.

-His first loss as manager came on 5 March 2014, a 2–1 home friendly defeat to Serbia.
+His first loss as manager came on 5 March 2014, a 2–1 scoreline in a home friendly against Serbia.

 On 16 November 2015, the Republic of Ireland qualified for UEFA Euro 2016 after defeating Bosnia and Herzegovina 3–1 on aggregate in the play-offs.